mahshidhdi/android-sdk/docs/guide/logging.md

 **ERROR**

 The `ERROR` level should be used when an unexpected error has occured within the system indicating that it was caused by a problem which should be fixed or handled more apropiately.
-Events resulting in this log level are typically still manageable and will not result in total loss of Pushe's functionality.
+Events resulting in this log level are typically still manageable and will not result in total loss of Hengam's functionality.
 Log entries with the `ERROR` level will be reported to crash reporting services.

 **WTF**

 The `WTF` level should be used in two cases.

-1. When an error or situation occurs which absolutely should not happen and interferes with the basic operation of Pushe
+1. When an error or situation occurs which absolutely should not happen and interferes with the basic operation of Hengam
 2. When an unhandled exception is caught by the `ExceptionCatcher`, meaning an unexpected error occurred and it was not handled and logged in the appropiate place.

 Log entries with the `WTF` level will be reported to crash reporting services.